MaxJv1/IndividualProject2DataAnalysis/README.md

 ## Part II: EDA

-These steps will lead the dashboard mainly:
+These steps will lead mainly the dashboard:

   1. Graph 1 : Quarterly Trend of the Average Internet Access by Total Velocidad Bajada.
   2. Graph 2: Internet access for every 100 Household by argentinian province.